nus-cs2103-AY1920S1/duke/docs/README.md

 ### Feature 9: Finding tags
 You can find all the tasks that have been tagged with a particular descriptor.

+### Feature 10: Closing the window
+You can close the window by typing bye.

 ## Usage

 ### `todo` - Adds a *Todo* to the list